oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_instance_actions_module.rst

 - - **START** - Powers on the instance.
 - - **STOP** - Powers off the instance.
 - - **RESET** - Powers off the instance and then powers it back on.
 - - **SOFTSTOP** - Gracefully shuts down the instance by sending a shutdown command to the operating system.
-If the applications that run on the instance take a long time to shut down, they could be improperly stopped, resulting in data corruption.
-To avoid this, shut down the instance using the commands available in the OS before you softstop the instance.
+After waiting 15 minutes for the OS to shut down, the instance is powered off.
+If the applications that run on the instance take more than 15 minutes to shut down, they could be improperly stopped, resulting in data corruption.
+To avoid this, manually shut down the instance using the commands available in the OS before you softstop the instance.
-- - **SOFTRESET** - Gracefully reboots the instance by sending a shutdown command to the operating system, and then powers the instance back on.
+- - **SOFTRESET** - Gracefully reboots the instance by sending a shutdown command to the operating system.
+After waiting 15 minutes for the OS to shut down, the instance is powered off and then powered back on.
+- - **SENDDIAGNOSTICINTERRUPT** - For advanced users. **Warning: Sending a diagnostic interrupt to a live system can cause data corruption or system failure.** Sends a diagnostic interrupt that causes the instance's OS to crash and then reboot.
+Before you send a diagnostic interrupt, you must configure the instance to generate a crash dump file when it crashes.
+The crash dump captures information about the state of the OS at the time of the crash.
+After the OS restarts, you can analyze the crash dump to diagnose the issue.
+For more information, see `Sending a Diagnostic Interrupt <https://docs.cloud.oracle.com/Content/Compute/Tasks/sendingdiagnosticinterrupt.htm>`_.
-- For more information, see `Stopping and Starting an Instance <https://docs.cloud.oracle.com/Content/Compute/Tasks/restartinginstance.htm>`_.
+- For more information about managing instance lifecycle states, see `Stopping and Starting an Instance <https://docs.cloud.oracle.com/Content/Compute/Tasks/restartinginstance.htm>`_.

 ..
 Aliases